Previous ➥ Lesson 20 ➥ Next

 Examples:

-As we have seen in the above table that masculine and neuter definite articles decline to "dem" in the dative case.
+As we have seen in the above table, masculine and neuter definite articles decline to "dem" in the dative case.

 Ich gebe dem Mann ein Buch.
 (I give the man a book.)